molamil-com/codethewave-framework/documentation.md

 ```
 SPF.info({
-    debug:true, // boolean
+    debug: true, // boolean
-    tip:"Use your mouse to create particles", // description on how to interact with your visual
+    tip: "Use your mouse to create particles", // description on how to interact with your visual
-    firstName:"Ramiro",
+    firstName: "Ramiro",
-    lastName:"Espada"
+    lastName: "Espada"
     section: "s1" // id of the section of the song this visual is preferable prepared for.
 });
 ```